 - (1) Minimum lot area shown applies except where Section 22.82.050 (Hillside Subdivision Design) establishes a lower minimum lot area standard (See also Appendix 9). - (2) See (Setback Requirements and Exceptions) for setback measurement, allowed projections into setbacks, and exceptions to required setbacks.
-Setback exceptions for ESHAEnvironmentally Sensitive Habitat Areas and hazards are only allowed per the LCP's Biological Resources and Environmental Hazards policies, respectively. - (3) See Section 2220.64.045(3) (Height Limits and Exceptions) for height measurement and exceptions.
+Setback exceptions for ESHA and hazards are only allowed per the LCP's Biological Resources and Environmental Hazards policies, respectively. - (3) See Section 22.64.045(3) (Height Limits and Exceptions) for height measurement and exceptions.
 Primary building height limit in the Stinson Beach Highlands is 17 feet, not 25 feet.
-Single-family dwellings over 25 feet in height shall require approval in compliance with 2220.70.150 (Coastal Zone Variances), in addition to a Coastal Development Permit.
-All height limit exceptions must be found consistent with Land Use Plan Policies C-DES-1, -2, and-3 (Compatible Design, Protection of Visual Resources, and Protection of Ridgeline Views). - (4) Design review requirements are contained in Chapter 22.42 (Design Review) rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permitCoastal Development Permit-requirements. - (5) The maximum residential density for proposed divisions of land for that portion or portions of properties with Environmentally Sensitive Habitat Areas and buffers, and properties that lack public water or sewer systems, shall be calculated at the lowest end of the density range as established by the governing Land Use Category, except for projects that provide significant public benefits, as determined by the Review Authority, or lots proposed for affordable housing, and if it can be demonstrated that the development is consistent with applicable ESHAEnvironmentally Sensitive Habitat Area and hazard policies and will be served by on-site water and sewage disposal systems.
+Single-family dwellings over 25 feet in height shall require approval in compliance with 22.70.150 (Coastal Zone Variances), in addition to a Coastal Permit.
+All height limit exceptions must be found consistent with Land Use Plan Policies C-DES-1, -2, -3. - (4) Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (5) The maximum residential density for proposed divisions of land for that portion or portions of properties with Environmentally Sensitive Habitat Areas and buffers, and properties that lack public water or sewer systems, shall be calculated at the lowest end of the density range as established by the governing Land Use Category, except for projects that provide significant public benefits, as determined by the Review Authority, or lots proposed for affordable housing, and if it can be demonstrated that the development is consistent with applicable ESHA and hazard policies and will be served by on-site water and sewage disposal systems.

-See Article VIIIChapter 20.130 (Development Coastal Zoning Code Definitions) for definitions of the terms used above.
+See Article VIII (Development Code Definitions) for definitions of the terms used above.

-2220.64.045--Property Development and Use Standards
+22.64.045--Property Development and Use Standards